marcelgruber/tutorial-nanostore-quickstart/README.md

 ## License

-The license for the code in this repository is te Open BSV License.
+The license for the code in this repository is the Open BSV License.